aiven/aiven-docs/docs/products/kafka/kafka-mirrormaker/concepts/disaster-recovery-migration.md

 Disaster recovery is one of the primary use cases for MirrorMaker 2.
 MirrorMaker 2 replicates data between Apache Kafka® clusters, including clusters located in different data centres.
-Thus it\'s possible to minimise the period of unavailability of Apache Kafka.
+Thus it's possible to minimise the period of unavailability of Apache Kafka.

-However, it\'s important to remember that **MirrorMaker 2 does not offer synchronous replication**, which means that the latest records accepted into a topic in the source cluster may not replicate to the target cluster before the source cluster fails.
+However, it's important to remember that **MirrorMaker 2 does not offer synchronous replication**, which means that the latest records accepted into a topic in the source cluster may not replicate to the target cluster before the source cluster fails.